electr0sp00k/life-rs/README.md

-# blinky-rs
+# life-rs
-Bart Massey 2023
+Teo Coffman, CS 510: Embedded Development with RUST

-This Rust app for the BBC micro:bit v2 is a bare-minimum blinky light program.
+This Rust app for the BBC micro:bit v2 is an implementaion of the game of life for 5x5 led display using the A and B buttons to provide some interactivity.

 Alternate branches: